JuliaHPC/JuliaOnHPCClusters/website/sysadmin_julia.md

 1) Create a global `Project.toml` that sets the preferences of the target packages.
 2) Append the path to the global `Project.toml` to `JULIA_LOAD_PATH` (for all users).

-According to the documentation of MPI.jl and CUDA.jl the relevant preferences that we need to modify are actually not in MPI.jl or CUDA.jl but rather in MPIPreferences.jl and CUDA\_Runtime\_jll.jl.
+According to the documentation of MPI.jl ([relevant section](https://juliaparallel.org/MPI.jl/stable/configuration/#Notes-to-HPC-cluster-administrators)) and CUDA.jl ([relevant section](https://cuda.juliagpu.org/stable/installation/overview/#Using-a-local-CUDA)) the preferences that we need to modify are actually not in MPI.jl or CUDA.jl but rather in MPIPreferences.jl and CUDA\_Runtime\_jll.jl.
 We thus create a `Project.toml` like below:

 \note{Tip: To obtain the correct preferences blocks you can use `MPIPreferences.use_system_binary()` and `CUDA.set_runtime_version!("local")` respectively.
 This will create the relevant blocks in a `LocalPreferences.toml` file.
 The only thing you need to adjust is the block header, e.g. `MPIPreferences` -> `preferences.MPIPreferences`.}